brandonkrull/edgar-analytics/README.md

 accessed and how long the length of their document request session was for a given "stream" of data.

-A **single user session*** is defined to have started when the IP address first requests a document from the EDGAR system and continues as long as the same user continues to make requests.
+A **single user session** is defined to have started when the IP address first requests a document from the EDGAR system and continues as long as the same user continues to make requests.
 The session is over after a certain period of time has elapsed and the user makes no requests for documents.

 # Data Format
 ## Input
-Data is input as a CSV file containing at least the following fields:
+Log data is input as a CSV file containing at least the following fields:

 - `ip`: identifies the IP address of the device requesting the data.
 While the SEC anonymizes the last three digits, it uses a consistent formula that allows